wwwted/ndb-cluster-workshop/labs/Lab_7_replication.md

 ```

-This is basically one cluster strecthed over 2 DC.
+This is basically one cluster stretched over 2 DC.

 Very important to be aware of:
-- this architecture will impact your resonce times if the latency is high between the 2 DC.
+- this architecture will impact your responce times if the latency is high between the 2 DC.
 - make sure you configure cluster so node groups are spanning both DC as seen in picture above.

-This architecure is best used if you have reliable and low latency connnectivity between the 2 DC.
+This architecture is best used if you have reliable and low latency connectivity between the 2 DC.

 Creating two Cluster with replication
 ---------------